sxyu/pixel-nerf/README.md

 # Running the model (video generation)

+The main implementation is in the `src/` directory, while evalutation scripts are in `eval/`.

 Download all pretrained weight files from
 <https://drive.google.com/file/d/1UO_rL201guN6euoWkCOn-XpqR2e8o6ju/view?usp=sharing>.
 Extract this to `<project dir>/checkpoints/`, so that `<project dir>/checkpoints/dtu/pixel_nerf_latest` exists.